University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 ## 1.1 Practical Overview
 For this practical you will be working with the same 9 Salmonella enterica sequences as you did in the previous practicals.
-You will be undertaking sequence read mapping and variant calling for constructing phylogenomic trees and then visualise the tree alongside epidemiological data in microreact.
+You will be undertaking sequence read mapping and variant calling for constructing a phylogenomic tree and then visualise the tree alongside epidemiological data in microreact.
 This will provide you with an understanding of how to apply phylogenomics to public health settings.

 ## 1.2 Learning Outcomes
 1. Gain more in-depth knowledge and further practice on identifying variants